 Very Important Person’s Day (VIP Day) was formerly known as Grandparents’ Day.
 The name change was a deliberate attempt to ensure that children who do not have grandparents (or whose grandparents are unable to attend) fully realise that they can bring their parents along to this event.

 The day begins with a liturgy and some entertainment from our children (e.g., the school band).
 Sometimes guest speakers are invited to tell some tales on topics such as school in the olden days and what it’s like to be a grandparent.
 Grandparents are invited into the children’s classrooms to see their work, after which our special visitors join together for morning tea.

 As a school we recognise ANZAC Day during a school liturgy a day or two before the event.
 Sometimes guest speakers are invited to join us.
 On ANZAC Day, students and families are encouraged to gather together at Ekibin Memorial Park for an ANZAC Day service.
 Our school leaders and principal lay a wreath on this occasion.

-The Awesome Evening of The Arts is an evening where we can showcase all children’s talent in the area of Visual Arts.
-It is also an occasion where there is an opportunity to hear our Music and French students perform, view artwork, listen to our bands and hear the choirs sing.
+The Awesome Evening of The Arts is an evening where we can showcase all children’s talent in the areas of the Arts.
+It is an occasion where there is an opportunity to hear our Music and French students perform, view artwork, listen to our bands and hear the choirs sing.

 A School Concert is held at the end of the year.
 Sometimes it may take the form of a carols evening and at other times year levels might address a particular theme (e.g., Christmas Around the World).
 The venue for this event may change from year to year.

-Our bi-annual School Fete is our biggest fundraiser on the school calendar.
-It takes place on the last Sunday in July.
+Our biennial School Fete is our biggest fundraiser on the school calendar.
+It takes place on the last Sunday in July every 2nd year.
 The involvement from parents at this event is amazing.
 Our true community spirit shines on this day